chipsalliance/Caliptra/doc/Caliptra.md

 * **Manufacturing:** Device is in the manufacturing flow where HVM Caliptra fuses are programmed.
 * **Production:** All of Caliptra’s HVM fuses are programmed.
 * **Secure:** Any security state that restricts access to Caliptra from an external entity and has a known, specified function in the device lifecycle.
 Requires DebugLocked and either the Manufacturing or Production configuration.
 * **Insecure:** Any security state other than those deemed secure.
 This includes all undefined states, all states with DebugUnlocked, and the Unprovisioned state.
 In accordance with the [threat model](#threat-model), these states are considered a potential risk due to attacks via DFT or DFD channels, exploitation of unforeseen logic issues, or undefined behavior.
-Necessitates flushing of Caliptra secrets.
+These insecure states necessitate flushing of Caliptra secrets.

 **Notes:**